-<1% (Limited to important or life-threatening): Acute generalized exanthematous pustulosis, acute pancreatitis, agranulocytosis, alopecia, altered sense of smell, anaphylaxis, angioedema, depression, DRESS syndrome, exacerbation of psoriasis, exacerbation of systemic lupus erythematosus, hepatic disease, hepatic failure, hypersensitivity reaction, pancytopenia, rhabdomyolysis, severe neutropenia, Stevens-Johnson syndrome, thrombocytopenia, toxic epidermal necrolysis, vasculitis, visual field loss
+<1% (Limited to important or life-threatening): Acute generalized exanthematous pustulosis, acute pancreatitis, agranulocytosis, alopecia, altered sense of smell, anaphylaxis, angioedema, depression, DRESS syndrome, exacerbation of psoriasis, exacerbation of systemic lupus erythematosus, hepatic insufficiency, hepatic failure, hypersensitivity reaction, neutropenia (severe), pancytopenia, rhabdomyolysis, Stevens-Johnson syndrome, thrombocytopenia, toxic epidermal necrolysis, vasculitis, visual field loss

 Concerns related to adverse effects:

 • Allylamine antifungal hypersensitivity: Use caution in patients sensitive to allylamine antifungals (eg, naftifine, butenafine); cross-sensitivity to terbinafine may exist.

 • Depression: Has been reported with use; instruct patients to report depressive symptoms/mood changes.

 • Gastrointestinal effects: Taste disturbance (including loss of taste) may occur and severe cases resulting in decreased food intake, weight loss, anxiety or depression have been reported; resolution may be delayed (eg, several weeks to >1 year) following discontinuation of therapy or in some cases, disturbance may be permanent.
 Discontinue therapy in patients with symptoms of taste disturbance.